What to Do After Filing Your Taxes: 6 Important Steps

 5. Make a file for your records

-The IRS has up to three years to verify that all the information on your return was correct.
-If you get audited, they will want to see documents like receipts, bills, canceled checks, tickets, loan agreements, and employment documents.
+The IRS has up to three years to verify that all the information on your return was correct, so it is recommended to keep all your tax documents for at least three years from the filing date If you get audited, they will want to see documents like receipts, bills, canceled checks, tickets, loan agreements, and employment documents.
 You’ll need all of these when you complete your return.
 Keeping them together in a clearly labeled file will make your life easier if the IRS requests to see them.
+Here’s a brief list of common records to keep:

 6. Save or spend your refund wisely

 Taxpayers tend to be divided over how to spend a tax refund.
 Some people view their refund as a yearly bonus to use for fun.
 For others, paying down debt and contributing to a savings account could be a great way to use the money.
-Certainly, treating yourself is no bad plan.
-But there are also some tax-advantaged ways to invest your refund that could mean more money in your pocket when you file again next year, like making home improvements, clean energy investments, and saving for retirement or college.
-Read also: 6 Ways to Use Your Tax Refund Wisely
+Certainly, treating yourself is not a bad plan.
+But there are also some tax-advantaged ways to invest your refund that could mean more money in your pocket, like making home improvements, clean energy investments, and saving for retirement or college.

 Scroll to Top